-Roles and Role of the Commonwealth responsibilities of each Party Under this Schedule, the Commonwealth agrees to be responsible for: , supplying vaccines, including: listing vaccines on the NIP; tendering for the supply of all vaccines on the NIP through Commonwealth Own-Purpose Expenses, including any vaccines added over the life of the Agreement; and funding and purchasing vaccines for delivery by the States through the NIP. providing leadership in the development of national consumer and medical professional communication activities; and coordination national monitoring and surveillance of adverse events following immunisation.
-Role of the States Under this Schedule, the States agree to be responsible for: delivering the NIP, including: ordering vaccines from the contracted suppliers; delivering vaccines to immunisation providers in accordance with guidelines on vaccine safety and cold chain management; promptly notifying the Commonwealth of substantial or unavoidable situations relating to the volume and supply of vaccines; all necessary actions set out in vaccine supply deeds; and delivering school immunisation programs. assisting the Commonwealth with procurement of vaccines to be supplied under the NIP, including: providing advice on tender documentation; participating in tender panels and procurement processes; and providing accurate forecasts of required volumes of vaccines listed on the NIP, including stock on hand and doses distributed.
-This includes: A report outlining a 15-month rolling estimate of vaccine purchases in the template and format provided by the Commonwealth quarterly.
+Role of the Commonwealth

+Under this Schedule, the Commonwealth agrees to be responsible for:

+- supplying vaccines, including: - listing vaccines on the NIP; - tendering for the supply of all vaccines on the NIP through Commonwealth Own-Purpose Expenses, including any vaccines added over the life of the Agreement; and - funding and purchasing vaccines for delivery by the States through the NIP. - providing leadership in the development of national consumer and medical professional communication activities; and - coordinating national monitoring and surveillance of adverse events following immunisation.

+Role of the States

+Under this Schedule, the States agree to be responsible for:

+- delivering the NIP, including: - o ordering vaccines from the contracted suppliers; - delivering vaccines to immunisation providers in accordance with guidelines on vaccine safety and cold chain management; - promptly notifying the Commonwealth of substantial or unavoidable situations relating to the volume and supply of vaccines; - o all necessary actions set out in vaccine supply deeds; and - delivering school immunisation programs. - assisting the Commonwealth with procurement of vaccines to be supplied under the NIP, including: - o providing advice on tender documentation; - participating in tender panels and procurement processes; and - providing accurate forecasts of required volumes of vaccines listed on the NIP, including stock on hand and doses distributed.
+This includes: - A quarterly report outlining an 18-month rolling estimate of vaccine purchases in the template and format provided by the Commonwealth. - A quarterly report outlining vaccines distributed, and vaccines remaining in storage in the template and format provided by the Commonwealth.